groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Presentation (.ppt) represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
+Represents a PowerPoint Presentation (.ppt), which represents a PowerPoint file that consists of a collection of slides for displaying as a slideshow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/ppt